 About the Goldwater Scholarship

 Barry Goldwater Scholarships are awarded to outstanding undergraduates who are studying mathematics, natural sciences or engineering and who intend to pursue a research career.
 The scholarship awards up to $7,500 for the remaining year(s) of study at USC.
 Desired qualities of applicants include a highly competitive grade point average, demonstrated research experience and commitment and potential to make a significant contribution to the fields of mathematics, natural sciences or engineering.
 Applicants interested in pursuing medicine must demonstrate a desire for medical research, rather than medical practice.
-USC may nominate a maximum of four candidates, dividing the nominations between the Viterbi School of Engineering and Dornsife College of Letters, Arts & Sciences.

 Goldwater applicants must:

 - Be a full-time matriculated sophomore or junior pursuing a degree at an accredited 2- or 4-year institution of higher education during the 2018-2019 academic year

 - If you are a current PDP student, you must enroll in at least 12 units of undergraduate coursework each semester following grant receipt (Recipients need to be classified as an undergraduate rather than a graduate student while receiving the Goldwater Scholarship.)

 - Intend to pursue a research career in a natural science, mathematics or engineering

 - The natural sciences, engineering and mathematics fields and sub-fields used by the Goldwater Foundation to determine eligibility are those used by the National Science Foundation for its Graduate Research Fellowship Program.
 View all fields and sub-fields